cardinalby/go-struct-flags/README.md

 To retrieve unknown flags that have been ignored, call `GetIgnoredArgs()` after `Parse()`.

+With unknown flags it's not always clear how to treat them: as bool flags or as flags with the following values.
+See docs for `SetIgnoreUnknownAmbiguousAsBoolFlags(...)` for details.

 ### 🔹 Allow parsing multiple aliases
 `SetAllowParsingMultipleAliases(true)` method call will make `Parse()` not return an error if multiple aliases of the same field are passed.
 The last passed value will be used.